usepolvo/usepolvo-docs/src/guide/troubleshooting/debugging-tips.md

 # Debugging Tips

-When you encounter issues while using usepolvo, these debugging tips can help you identify and resolve problems more efficiently.
+When you encounter issues while using polvo, these debugging tips can help you identify and resolve problems more efficiently.

 ## Enable Verbose Logging

-usepolvo provides detailed logging that can be incredibly helpful for debugging.
+polvo provides detailed logging that can be incredibly helpful for debugging.
 To enable verbose logging:

 ```python
 import logging